 Consider hardscape placement also.
 For instance, a pond and waterfall should be located so the soothing sound can be enjoyed from the living area, and oriented for the best possible view of the falls.

-Another common design mistake is neglecting to consider the maintenance of the landscape.
+Another of the most common landscape design mistakes is neglecting to consider the maintenance of the landscape.
 Will you be using a riding mower or walk-behind?
 Are your beds and lawn areas designed for ease of mowing?
 The random placement of plants in the lawn can cause a real headache in the mowing and trimming processes.
-Think about how your maintenance chores will be affected by the design. <https://clearwaterlandscapes.com/images2/mowing_chores.gif> This graphic will illustrate the effect of bed design on mowing chores: (planting beds are striped green)
+Think about how your maintenance chores will be affected by the design.

 Shade trees have a definite use in the lawn, but design for ease of mowing – a large mulched basin around the tree will not only make mowing easier and safer for the tree, but will also contribute to the health of the tree by providing better moisture and fertility.
-Especially for the first few years, the mulched basin should extend to the drip line of the tree.
+Ideally, the mulched basin should extend to the drip line of the tree.

 In an effort to provide an “exciting” landscape, some novice designers will use colorful perennials and flowering shrubs to excess.
 It’s important to consider all the principles of design when composing a landscape.
 It’s fine to include color, but also insure a pleasing, unified landscape by the proper use of form, texture, scale and other elements of design.